 3. Footprint Charts

-A footprint chart is a visual representation of the traded volume at each price level.
-Much like the market depth and level 2 order book, it tells you exactly where the orders are being filled in real-time.
+A footprint chart visually represents the traded volume at each price level.
+Much like the market depth and level 2 order book, it tells you exactly where the orders are being filled in real time.

 However, compared to the Market depth, which displays a lot of info, the power of the footprint chart is based only on the fact that it only shows orders executed in the market.
 As a result, you may pick up valuable information about where buyers and sellers were interested in making transactions and where the most considerable trade activity occurred.